swaroopg92/penpa-edit/README.md

 * Shift + space: Enter a space (Works in "Number" Mode + "Long" SubMode option only)
 * F2: Problem mode
 * F3: Answer mode
+* TAB: During "Number" Mode (One of the following will apply)-->
+	* Switches to "Normal" sub-mode from "L", "M", "S", "Candidates", "1/4" and "Side" sub-modes.
-* TAB: During "Number" Mode --> Switch betwen "Normal" and "Candidates" sub-modes.
+	* Once in "Normal" sub-mode, it will only switch betwen "Normal" and "Candidates" sub-modes.

 ## Tips
 * Numbers: Back Space can be entered on the panel "1" tab and half-width space can be entered on the "A" tab.